 How Many MVPs Does Mike Trout Have?

 Dominance is the easiest word to describe Trout’s career.
-He’s played in seven All-Star games.
-Fourth place is his worst AL MVP award finish in his seven full seasons.
+He’s played in eight straight All-Star games.
+Fourth place is his worst AL MVP award finish in his eight full seasons.
 That “worst” year (2017) Trout had the highest OPS in baseball and still lost out to Houston Astros second baseman Jose Altuve.
 Trout’s won two MVP awards and finished second four times, including in 2018 to Boston Red Sox outfielder Mookie Betts and in 2015 to Toronto Blue Jays third baseman Josh Donaldson.

 The truth is, Trout could’ve just as easily won the award seven-straight times.